 0.5 course from: Computer Science 1025A/B, Computer Science 1026A/B, Computer Science 1032A/B

 3.0 courses numbered 1000-1999

-*Senior students may also use Geography 2131A/B and/or Geography 2153A/B in making up the 1.0 admission requirement, as long as they were completed with a grade of at least 60%.
+*If upper-year students have not completed 1.0 courses listed above, they may select one or two courses from: Geography 2131A/B, Geography 2132A/B, Geography 2133A/B, Geography 2142A/B, Geography 2152F/G, and/or Geography 2153A/B in making up the 1.0 admission requirement, as long as they were completed with a grade of at least 60%.
 Senior qualifying entry course(s) cannot be counted for subsequent program credit.

 0.5 course: Geography 2210A/B (must be taken in Year 2).